Administration

 How can I configure the standard colors of the symbols?

-You have the option to set the color scheme of a symbol type to a personal standard for all stages of your BIC Process Design.
-Diagrams from the archive will always be displayed with the current color settings.
-For each symbol type, you can set the border, background, and font color.
+You can set a color scheme for a symbol type as your personal default for all parts of BIC Process Design.
+Diagrams from the archive always show the current colors.
+You can set the border, background, and font color for each symbol type.

 Warning

-Please note that the colors you choose here will affect all stages, including diagrams in publication.
-Also, please consider the notes on configuring certain symbol types.
+Please note that the colors selected here affect all areas, including the color configuration in published diagrams.
+Please also note the information on Configuring some symbol types.

 Once you have clicked on a symbol type, click on the corresponding color field that you want to adjust.
 You can select a color value from the color palette or enter a HEX code.